Academics

 Physics follows either the honors or the standard chemistry course.
 Physics provides a general understanding of motion, forces, energy, electricity, and magnetism.
 Emphasis is placed on mastery of graphical and mathematical relationships and the analysis of lab data to make interpretations and generalizations.
 Activities include lecture, discussion, problem solving, lab activities, written reports, and computer simulations.
 Physics should be taken by anyone interested in a career in science, engineering, or the medical field.
 The course fee covers the purchase and maintenance of lab equipment.
 Daily homework is given, estimated at 20-30 minutes per day.

-2 semesters,
+Semesters: 2

-$50 fee
+Fee: $50

-A scientific or graphic calculator is required of all students.
+Additional requirements: A scientific or graphic calculator

 • HONORS ANATOMY AND PHYSIOLOGY – 7371 and 7372